Uyire Uyire

-Uyire Uyire is a 2016 Indian Tamil-language romantic drama film directed by A. Rajasekhar and produced by veteran actress Jaya Prada.
-The film, a remake of Vikram Kumar's 2012 Telugu film Ishq, stars Jaya Prada's nephew Siddhu and Hansika Motwani.
-The film was released on 1 April 2016 to mixed reviews from critics.
+Uyire Uyire is a 2016 Indian Tamil-language romantic comedy drama film directed by A. Rajasekar and produced by Jaya Prada.
+A remake of the 2012 Telugu film Ishq, it stars Jaya Prada's nephew Siddhu and Hansika Motwani.
+The film was released in theatres on 1 April 2016.

 Production

-Following the success of Vikram Kumar's 2012 Telugu film Ishq, veteran actress Jaya Prada acquired the Tamil remake rights of the film and announced in June 2012 that she would make the film with her nephew Siddhu in the lead role, while A. Rajasekhar, who had previously made Sathyam, would direct the venture.
-She had initially attempted to launch Siddhu through a bilingual venture titled Classmates in 2001, where he would feature alongside actresses Reemma Sen, Yukta Mookhey and Dia Mirza, but the film did not materialise.
+In June 2012, it was reported that Jaya Prada had acquired the Tamil remake rights of the 2012 Telugu film Ishq and would produce the remake with her nephew Siddhu in the lead role, while A. Rajasekhar, who previously directed Satyam, would direct the film.
+She had initially attempted to launch Siddhu through a bilingual venture titled Classmates in 2001, where he would feature alongside actresses Reema Sen, Yukta Mookhey and Dia Mirza, but the film did not materialise.
 He later made his acting debut in the Telugu film, Tapana (2004), co-starring Prabhu Deva.
-While Nithya Menen, who had starred in the original, was initially considered for the lead role - it was later handed to Hansika Motwani.

-The filming was under way by late 2013 with Hansika filming a song in Goa in December during a three-day schedule.
-A first look poster was unveiled on 14 January 2014 coinciding with the Tamil festival of Thai Pongal.
+Filming for the Ishq remake, titled Uyire Uyire, was underway by December 2013 with Hansika Motwani, the lead actress, filming a song in Goa during a three-day schedule.